filecoin-project/filecoin-docs/docs/store/filecoin-plus.md

 If you are interested in participating in governance and shaping the program, here is how you can get involved:

 - Join the [#fil-plus](https://filecoinproject.slack.com/archives/C01DLAPKDGX) channel on Filecoin Slack
-- Participate in Community Governance calls, which happen every other Tuesday - use the Filecoin Community Events calendar to join or watch for updates in #fil-plus
+- Participate in Community Governance calls, which happen every other Tuesday.
+Use the Filecoin Community Events calendar to join or watch for updates in #fil-plus
-- Create and comment on open issues in the [Notary Governance repo](https://github.com/filecoin-project/notary-governance/issues)
+- Create and comment on open issues in the [notary governance repo](https://github.com/filecoin-project/notary-governance/issues)